 Command Description

 The Create BIM Utilities command enables you to create individual BIM utility chambers and pipes as 3d shell objects.
-These can be circular, Rectangular or custom shapes.
+These can be circular, Rectangular or custom shapes and include banks of conduits..

 At the top of the command pane there is the ability to load and save a command setting file.
 Once you have populated the command with the appropriate values you can save it in a file that can be reloaded in the future.